-Following the February 2015 public meeting held to review the results of the 2014 Revised Pilot Program.
-NPS staff reviewed the feedback and comments that had been received.
+Following a February 2015 public meeting held to review results of the 2014 Revised Pilot Program, NPS staff reviewed the feedback and comments that had been received.
 Over the following months, NPS staff further developed the ideas presented as possible next steps during the February 2015 public meeting.
 On September 24, 2015 the NPS hosted a public meeting discussion and listening session (see Meeting Notices to the left under Project Links) to present and hear feedback on the proposal for changes to the Ocean Beach Fire Program, including the permit system, winter rest period, CCSF support, and new fire rings and signage.
-As a result of evaluation and learnings of the 2014 Revised Pilot program, and the comments and discussion at the September and February meetings, NPS has prepared the proposed Ocean Beach Fire Program that is being issued for 30-day public review and comment.
+As a result of evaluation and learnings of the 2014 Revised Pilot program, and the comments and discussion at the September and February meetings, NPS prepared the Ocean Beach Fire Program Proposal which was made available for a 44-day public review and comment period.